For many brands, content marketing can be an investment that yields incredible growth.

 Now that you have an editorial calendar, the next step is to determine if the creation of all this content is worth the investment.

-Calculating SEO ROI is beyond the scope of this post, but you can download our free eBook on how to use a Monte Carlo simulation to calculate the return on SEO.
+Calculating SEO ROI is beyond the scope of this post, but you can check out our article on how to use a Monte Carlo simulation to calculate the return on SEO.

 Project Management & Content Marketing